veraPDF/veraPDF-validation-profiles/README.md

 # veraPDF validation profiles

-The repository contains all veraPDF validation profiles supported by veraPDF.
+The repository contains all validation profiles supported by veraPDF.
 They are split into individual rules and then grouped into validation profiles for each supported flavor.

 The [PDF_A](https://github.com/veraPDF/veraPDF-validation-profiles/tree/integration/PDF_A) folder contains all rules for PDF/A validation against all PDF/A parts (ISO 19005) and conformance levels.